digital-asset/daml/docs/source/daml/daml-studio.rst

 Creating your first DAML file
 *****************************

 1. Start Visual Studio Code.
-To start it in the current project, use the ``da studio`` command.
+To start it in the current project, run ``daml studio``.
    Alternatively you can simply start VS Code as you would normally start any application.

 2. Check that the DAML Studio extension is installed by first clicking on